 Featuring ultra-pure, single-crystal silver and copper strands, the Black Dragon is a sort of "jack of all trades" cable that supports a balanced sound that is not too forward and not too laid back.
 The listener gets some detail plus some fullness and warmth.
 As the Hero already leans warm, the copper in the Black Dragon will retain that musicality and tighten up the low frequencies while the silver will provide a level of detail retrieval that can make well-known and well-loved tracks sound new again.

-As someone who is very much into vocals and also enjoys good bass and warm musicality, the Hero satisfied with a smooth, detailed midrange; punchy bass, and highs that were pleasing without being overdone.
+For someone who is very much into vocals and also enjoys good bass and warm musicality, the Hero satisfies with a smooth, detailed midrange; punchy bass, and highs that are pleasing without being overdone.
 Hero breathed a lot of life into my test tracks, lending emotion and warmth that really resonated with me.

 At $1,349, the Hero is not inexpensive, but price can be relative.
 This is a really good IEM that houses some of the best of Empire Ears technology and quite honestly sounds every bit as good as pricier IEMs in the Empire Ears lineup.